Canrenone: Pharmacodynamics

 Canrenone is reportedly more potent as an antimineralocorticoid relative to spironolactone, but is considerably less potent and effective as an antiandrogen.
 Similarly to spironolactone, canrenone inhibits steroidogenic enzymes such as 11β-hydroxylase, cholesterol side-chain cleavage enzyme, 17α-hydroxylase, 17,20-lyase, and 21-hydroxylase, but once again, is comparatively less potent in doing so.

 Pharmacokinetics

 The elimination half-life of canrenone is about 16.5 hours.

 As a metabolite

 Canrenone is an active metabolite of spironolactone, canrenoic acid, and potassium canrenoate, and is considered to be partially responsible for their effects.
-It has been found to account for approximately 10 to 25% of the potassium-sparing effect of spironolactone, whereas another metabolite, 7α-thiomethylspironolactone (7α-TMS), accounts for around 80% of the potassium-sparing effect of the drug.
+It has been found to have approximately 10 to 25% of the potassium-sparing diuretic effect of spironolactone, whereas another metabolite, 7α-thiomethylspironolactone (7α-TMS), accounts for around 80% of the potassium-sparing effect of the drug.

 History

 Canrenone was described and characterized in 1959.
 It was introduced for medical use, in the form of potassium canrenoate (the potassium salt of canrenoic acid), by 1968.